 How to Spot Content Theft on Social Media and Elsewhere

-Now I really hate that, as I'm an art lover for years now and I recognize many of the artists whose work has been stolen to be put on crappy "fun blogs" for advertising revenue and presented as "interesting images".
+As I’m an art lover for years now and I recognize many of the artists whose work has been stolen to be put on crappy “fun blogs” for advertising revenue and presented as “interesting images”.
 I will then add the original source in the comments or reviews but to no avail in most cases.
-It takes time to research the real source but people still vote the content thieves up.
+It takes time to research the real source but people still share the stolen content in the meantime.

 I had no way of knowing that.

-That's true, people are not ignorant, they just don't notice that content is stolen.
-So I decided to set up a list of 10 signs that in many cases allow you to spot content theft on social media and elsewhere.
-In most cases at least 3 of them apply.
+That’s true, people are not ignorant, they just don’t notice that content is stolen.
+Thus I decided to set up a list of signs that in many cases allow you to spot content theft on social media and elsewhere.
+Usually at least three of them apply.

 - Blog hosted on blogger.com/blogspot.com or another crappy free blog hosting platform